Naomirood/SEAL-CANE/README.md

 ## MSc Thesis - Naomi Rood
 ### Information Studies, Track Data Science

-Welcome to the GitHub page of Link Prediction for the Context of Dutch News Articles using the Graph Neural Network SEAL method with CANE Embeddings.
+Welcome to the GitHub page of Link Prediction for the Context of Dutch News Articles using the Graph Neural Network SEAL Framework with CANE Embeddings.
 <br />

 ## In short

-With the increasing number of news articles, it is important to ensure that people do not get overloaded and are given relevant recommendations.
-The use of Graph Neural Networks for link prediction is an emerging method for recommendation systems.
-Recent research in link prediction shows a new method, the SEAL framework.
-It learns from enclosing subgraphs, node embeddings and node attributes.
-However, this method lacks the input of learning from text.
-In this study, a method for link prediction is proposed that combines the state-of-the-art framework SEAL with Context-Aware Node Embeddings (CANE).
-CANE learns from text of surrounding nodes and the structure of the graph.
-Furthermore, a new dataset is presented with 768k Dutch news articles and hand-labelled links, which are recommended items between articles.
-We evaluate the proposed model on the NOS dataset with the article text and find that the SEAL + CANE method has a higher ability to discriminate the positive and negative links than the SEAL or SEAL with Node2vec embeddings, which do not learn from the text.
-When comparing the proposed method with the text-only method TF-IDF, TF-IDF has a better ability to recommend articles.
+With the proliferation of news articles, effectively managing information overload by providing relevant recommendations is critical.
+Graph Neural Networks have emerged as a promising approach for news recommendation systems through link prediction.
+The SEAL framework, a novel approach in link prediction research, utilizes enclosed subgraphs, node embeddings, and node attributes as inputs to train a Graph Neural Network that outputs a probability of link existence.
+However, it does not incorporate text information in its node embeddings.
+This study proposed a method for link prediction that combines the state-of-the-art framework SEAL with Context-Aware Network Embeddings (CANE).
+CANE integrates information from the text of surrounding nodes and the graph structure into a node embedding.
+Additionally, a new dataset from the NOS with 468k Dutch news articles and hand-labeled links representing article recommendations is presented.
+Evaluation on the NOS dataset using article text showed that SEAL with CANE embeddings (AUC = 88.53) has an improved ability to discriminate positive and negative links compared to SEAL (subgraphs only) (AUC = 80.69) and SEAL with Node2vec embeddings (AUC = 82.21).
+However, it is noteworthy that the text-only method TF-IDF outperforms the proposed method in recommending articles.

 ## Project Folder Structure

-- [``Code``](Code/): The Python code, the data folder and the EDA notebook.
+- [``Code``](Code/): The Python code, the data folder, and the EDA notebook.
-- [``Literature``](Literature/): The two papers of SEAL and CANE.
 - [``Thesis``](Thesis/): The final thesis.

 ## Requirements and Installation